Raven District Merit Badge University

 Latitude and Longitude: 29.732231, -94.977199

-The Merit Badge Fair is an opportunity for Scouts in troops and crews to work towards one or two merit badges in person and one or two badges at home and have the requirements verified during the event.
+The Merit Badge University is an opportunity for Scouts in troops and crews to work towards one or two merit badges in person and one or two badges at home and have the requirements verified during the event.
 These are not giveaway merit badges, and this is not a merit badge factory.
 Each Scout is expected to fulfill all the requirements by attending classes and reading the merit badge book and preparing ahead of time.
 Scouts are expected to participate fully during the class in order to receive full credit for the requirements completed onsite.

 Adult participation is required to offer this event.
 Every unit with Scouts participating is expected to provide volunteers.